 There is a simple connection between the length of the nearest neighbor graph for a point set $V$ and a Euclidean minimum weight perfect matching for this point set:

-\begin{lemma} For a point set $V\subseteq \R^d$ we have $\ell(\NN(V)) \le 2 \cdot \ell(\MWPM(V))$. \end{lemma} \begin{proof} In a Euclidean minimum weight perfect matching for $V$ each point $v\in V$ is incident to an edge that is at least as long as the distance to a nearest neighbor of $v$.
-Thus, if we assign to each point $v \in V$ the length of the edge that it is incident to in a Euclidean minimum weight perfect matching of $V$ and compare it to the distance of a nearest neighbor then we get $\ell(\NN(V)) \le 2 \cdot \ell(\MWPM(V))$. \end{proof}
+\begin{lemma} For a point set $V\subseteq \R^d$ we have $\ell(\NN(V)) \le 2 \cdot \ell(\MWPM(V))$. \end{lemma} \begin{proof} In a Euclidean minimum weight perfect matching for a point set $V$ each point $v\in V$ is incident to an edge that is at least as long as the distance to a nearest neighbor of $v$.
+Assign to each point $v \in V$ the length of the edge that it is incident to in a Euclidean minimum weight perfect matching of $V$.
+This way a total length of $2 \cdot \ell(\MWPM(V))$ is assigned to the vertices.
+For each vertex the assigned edge length is at least as large as the distance to a nearest neighbor.
+Thus, by summing over all vertices we get $\ell(\NN(V)) \le 2 \cdot \ell(\MWPM(V))$. \end{proof}